open-contracting/deploy/docs/maintain/databases.rst

 Mitigate downtime
 ~~~~~~~~~~~~~~~~~

-#.
-Enable public access for to postgres on the source server.
+#. :ref:`Enable public access<postgres-public-access>` to the PostgreSQL service on the main server, by modifying its Pillar file:

-   For example, for the ``kingfisher-process`` target, modify the ``pillar/kingfisher.sls`` file.

    .. code-block:: yaml

       postgres:
         public_access: True

+   For example, for the ``kingfisher-process`` target, modify the ``pillar/kingfisher.sls`` file.

 #. :doc:`Deploy the main server<../../deploy/deploy>`
 #.
 Update DNS records: